marius-reed/fastapihackathon/README.md

 1. Host our first simple FastAPI locally using uvicorn.
 2. Create a FastAPI serving data from a PostgresSQL Database.
 3. Host the FastAPI on Azure as a Web App.
-4. Optinonal: Add extra functionality to our API by requesting additional information from another API.
+4. Optional: Add extra functionality to the API.

 In this description you will find the following